loudonadam/bonsai-chatbot/README.md

   - Download `llama.cpp` Windows binaries: <https://github.com/ggerganov/llama.cpp/releases>
   - Download a model (example): <https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF>

-## Quick start (Windows, step-by-step)
+## Quick start (Windows, recommended: single PowerShell window)
 > These steps assume fresh Windows 11.
-Use PowerShell for the setup commands.
-Each helper script now leaves its window open and prints clear error messages if something fails.
+Use PowerShell for setup.
+The quick launch script keeps its window open, checks ports, and writes logs to `logs\`.

 1) **Clone the repo**
    ```powershell
    git clone <your fork url> BonsaiChat
    cd BonsaiChat
    ```
-2) **Create and activate a virtual environment**
+2) **Create and activate a virtual environment (so dependencies stay local)**
    ```powershell
    python -m venv .venv
    .\.venv\Scripts\activate
    pip install --upgrade pip
    pip install -r app/requirements.txt
    ```
+   > If you skip the venv, ensure `python` on PATH has the required packages from `app/requirements.txt`.
+The quick launch will auto-use `.venv\Scripts\python.exe` when it exists.
 3) **Place model + llama.cpp server**
    - Download a GGUF model (example: <https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF>).
    - Put the model at `models\bonsai-gguf.gguf` **or** update `MODEL_PATH` in `scripts\launch.bat` / `scripts\start_model.bat` and `model.path` in `config.yaml` to the file you downloaded.